abberdeen/circuitid-csharp/docs/GroupsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new GroupsApi(Configuration.Default);
-            var groups = new Groups(); // Groups | The JSON object that will be posted to the REST API endpoint.
+            var groupsCreateOrPatch = new GroupsCreateOrPatch(); // GroupsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetGroup200Response result = apiInstance.CreateGroup(groups);
+                GetGroup200Response result = apiInstance.CreateGroup(groupsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)